Jonalogy/angular2_tutorial/README.md

 ## 3. AppModule (Root Component)

 Every Angular 2 app has an AppModule.
 AppModule is a component, but it is easier to think of it as a root module because all components will come together in a component before tying into AppModule.
-From terminal run `touch app.module.ts`.
+From terminal run `touch app/app.module.ts`.

 Every component module has 3 main sections:
 1. Dependencies